avalentino/pyepr/README.txt

     $ pip install -U --prefix=<TARGET DIRECTORY>

-PyEPR_ can be installed from the source tar.ball using the following command::
+PyEPR_ can be installed from the source tar-ball using the following command::

     $ python setup.py install